How to use AI Agent Skills (with Gemini CLI and Agent Skills for Firebase)

 When you are ready to end your session, type /quit and then press Enter to exit Gemini CLI.

-In addition to creating your own skills, you can install skills created by others.
-Agent Skills for Firebase (GitHub) are portable, self-contained modules of Firebase-specific knowledge, instructions, and workflows.
-They're designed to help AI assistants understand Firebase best practices and execute complex tasks with higher accuracy and lower token cost.
+Agent Skills for Firebase are a great example of these portable modules.
+They are designed to help AI assistants understand Firebase best practices and execute complex tasks with higher accuracy and lower token cost.

 1. If you are still in Gemini CLI, type /quit to exit.